There are plenty of reasons why you might have some old cameras and lenses on your hands and not know what to do with them.

 By donating to an educational facility there’s a good chance you’re helping a youngster on the path to bettering themselves.

-Donate to a charity shop
+Donate your old cameras and lenses to a charity shop

 High street charity shops are always looking for new stock that will sell quickly.